syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Adding fields

+From v16.1.0.24, the entire field code is included in Document Object Model(DOM).
+Hence the adding a field will automatically include below elements in DOM,

+1. `WField` -- represents the starting of Field.

+2. `ParagraphItem` – represents the Field code.

+3. `WFieldMark` –represents the Field separator.

+4. `ParagraphItem` – represents the Field result.

+5. `WFieldMark` – represents the end of Field.

+Find more information about migration changes from [here](https://help.syncfusion.com/file-formats/release-notes/migratingtov16.1.0.24#).

 You can add a field in a Word document by using `AppendField` method of `WParagraph` class.

 The following code example illustrates how to add a field in Word document.